mcnerneylab/chip_seq_tutorial/README.md

 ### Step 2: bwa mem alignment
 Loop through the paired-end reads fastqs and output sam file.
 We use the <bwa mem> command.
 Please see file "bwa_mem.sh"

+### Step 3: convert sam to bam fileformat and sort
+This is achieved as an add-on step in "bwa_mem.sh" using samtools sort to sort and convert sam to bam in a single step

 ## convert sam to bam and sort